jackhumbert/fardriver-controllers/MANUAL.md

 Only the code is upgraded, no parameters are changed.

-## 12.3 Brush
+## 12.3 Flash

-Upgrade the code while resetting to the parameters that come with the program.
-Note that the HXX version brushes the data clear but not with customer data, you also need to use the HEB file to download the data inside the controller.
+Upgrade the code and reset to the parameters provided by the program.
+Note that after flashing the HXX version, the data is cleared but the customer data is not included.
+You also need to use the HEB file to download the data to the controller.

-## 12.4 Manipulate
+## 12.4 Operation

-### Self-learning

-* Initiating self-learning
+* Self-learning: Start self-learning
-* Canceling self-learning
+* Cancel self-learning
-* Save: Save the data to the controller internal, the next reset start using the new data work.
+* Save: Save data to the controller, and the new data will be used when it is reset and started next time.

 ## 12.5 Product number

-Controller Internal Product Number: The controller's unique number, used for product registration and password retrieval.
+Internal product number of the controller: unique number of the controller, used for product registration and password retrieval.

 ## 12.6 Area, type of control: reserved

 ## 12.7 Log in

-The generated version of the software can be set with a 30-digit password, allowing the controller to modify parameters only if the password is entered.
-Ordinary models do not have a password, some models of controllers according to the requirements of the 🎧 factory set 30-digit password, set the password The user can only view the parameters and status after the code.
-Click Login and enter the correct 30-digit password to modify the parameters.
+The generated version software can set a 30-digit password, so that the controller can only modify parameters when the password is entered.
+Ordinary controllers do not have passwords.
+Some controllers are factory-set with a 30-digit password as required.
+After the password is set, the user can only view the parameters and status.
+Click Login and enter the correct 30-digit password before modifying the parameters.

 ## 12.8 Recovery 🎧 Factory